-Different people prefer to be communicated with in different ways.
-Email is usually the easiest and most popular, but learn who prefers face-to-face, over the phone, texting or social media instead and try to use all available mediums.
+Different people prefer to be communicated in different ways.
+Email is usually the easiest and most popular, but learn who prefers face-to-face, over the phone, texting, or social media instead and try to use all available mediums.

 Resolve Conflict Face to Face

-It’s much easier to try and resolve conflict over email, or even over the phone.
-However, any type of conflict is best-resolved face-to-face.
+It's much easier to try and resolve the conflict over email, or even over the phone.
+However, any type of conflict is best resolved face-to-face.
 There are fewer opportunities for bad assumptions to be made and a better chance to fully understand one another.